 - Safety precautions to prevent your Facebook AD Account from being Shut down again:

-Have you wondered why your Ad account got disabled?
+Have you wondered why your Ad account got deactivated?
 Becoz, if you know the reason, it’ll be easy for you to restore your Ad account

 Why was your Facebook AD Account Disabled?